 And if you’re usually the person to pipe up in meetings, throw ideas around and get involved in the process, you’ll give your boss reason to suspect that something is wrong, which is why it’s so important to give your job 100% until the day you leave.

 22. Let your boss know you’re leaving first

 Once you’ve managed to secure a new position, it’s time to reveal your big secret.
 But no matter who your work best friend is, it’s good practice that your boss is the first person to know the news.
 Even if you tell one person you trust completely, someone might overhear you, and the news will spread like wildfire.

 Changing jobs is exciting and nerve-wracking at the same time.
-It opens a world of opportunities but sometimes they just aren’t the ones that you expected.
-To shift gears in the most professional manner, stick to our 20 tips listed above.
+It opens a world of opportunities but, sometimes, they just aren’t the ones that you expected.
+To shift gears in the most beneficial manner, stick to our 25 tips listed above.

 Do you have any other great tips to add to this list?
-Let us know your thoughts in the comments section below.
+Let us know in the comments section below.